websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. [Deploy the change](./deploying-to-the-liferay-service.md) to the desired environment's `liferay` service.

-Once you have deployed the changes, the `liferay` service restarts.
-Your DXP installation automatically begins any upgrade steps necessary to complete the update while it is starting up.
+Once you have deployed the changes, the `liferay` service restarts and begins any upgrade steps necessary to complete the update.

 ## Updating to a New Service Pack with Clustering Enabled

-If you are updating to a version of Liferay DXP that changes the database schema, then your clustered `liferay` service requires some temporary changes during the update procedure to ensure all nodes are updated correctly.
+If you are updating to a version of Liferay DXP that changes the database schema, then your clustered `liferay` service requires temporary changes during the update procedure to ensure all nodes update correctly.

-Follow these steps to ensure a successful update:
+Follow these steps:

 1. Set the `scale` property in your repository's `liferay/LCP.json` file to `1`: